 Section 1: What Are USPS Zones for Shipping?

-USPS zones for shipping are geographical areas used to determine shipping rates based on the distance between the origin and destination of a package.
+USPS zones for shipping are geographical areas used to determine shipping rates based on the distance between a package’s origin and destination.
 These zones help standardize the shipping cost calculation process.
 The U.S. is divided into multiple zones, typically ranging from Zone 1 (the closest) to Zone 8 (or 9, the farthest).

 Section 2: Calculating USPS Zones

-To calculate USPS zones, the USPS uses ZIP codes.
+The USPS uses ZIP codes to calculate its zones.
 The closer the destination ZIP code is to the origin ZIP code, the lower the USPS zone number.
 For instance, if you’re sending a package from New York to New Jersey, you’ll likely be in Zone 1.
 But if you’re sending the same package from New York to California, you might be in Zone 7 or 8, leading to higher shipping costs.

 Section 3: Understanding the Impact on Shipping Rates